shahidajaz/ICO-VM-IP-Ansible/README.md

 <img width="1758" alt="image" src="https://user-images.githubusercontent.com/70768079/183657135-e1021a2c-f61a-4261-b480-7718d426ac8a.png">

+## Prerequisites
+To execute the workflow, Hyperflex, vCenter and Ansible Host must be connected to Intersight by adding it as a Target.

-## Cisco Intersight Cloud Orchestrator Workflow for Web Servers provisioning
+## Workflow for Web Server provisioning

 There are four tasks used in this work flow
 1. Create VM from a template